rackerlabs/genestack-blog/docs/blog/posts/2025-04-07-virtv2v-windows-migration-pre-requisite.md

   - openstack
   - migration
 ---
-# virt-v2v Windows VM migration pre-requisite
+# `virt-v2v` `Windows` VM migration pre-requisite

-This article explains the prerequisites for migrating a Windows VM 2019 from VMware cloud to OpenStack.
-These are additional parameters that need be enabled before completing a Windows VM migration.
-If you do not complete it, you may see following error while completing a Windows VM migration.
+This article explains the prerequisites for migrating a `Windows2019` VM from `VMware cloud` to `OpenStack`.
+These are additional requirements that needs to be setup before completing a `Windows` VM migration.
+If you do not complete it, you may see following error while completing a `Windows` VM migration.

 ```shell
 virt-v2v: error: One of rhsrvany.exe or pvvxsvc.exe is missing in /usr/share/virt-tools.